neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 ### Service settings

-- `SYNC_DATASET_WITH_PREFIX`: Prefix of the dataset ID to detect if the dataset was minted locally or not
+- `SYNC_DATASET_WITH_PREFIX`: Prefix of the dataset ID to detect if the dataset was minted locally or not, if not set all datasets will be synced
 - `SYNC_REMOTE_URL`: URL to the remote API host (including scheme, port, and path)
 - `SYNC_REMOTE_USER`: Username for connecting to the remote API
 - `SYNC_REMOTE_PASSWORD`: Password for the API user